-At Caron MAT is used in combination with interdisciplinary interventions, including evidence-based therapies like dialectical behavioral therapy (DBT) and cognitive behavioral therapy (CBT).
-We also assess each patient for mental health issues so that we can address them, as well as other healthcare needs that may come up in the assessment process, such as chronic pain.
+Caron uses MAT in combination with interdisciplinary interventions, including evidence-based therapies like dialectical behavior therapy (DBT) and cognitive behavioral therapy (CBT).
+We also assess each patient for mental health issues and other healthcare needs, such as chronic pain, so that we can address them.

-Buprenorphine, an opioid medication that, according to the National Institute on Drug Abuse, reduces cravings and withdrawal symptoms in a person with an opioid use disorder and can be tolerated relatively well by most people.
+- Buprenorphine is an opioid medication that, according to the National Institute on Drug Abuse (NIDA), reduces cravings and withdrawal symptoms in people with an opioid use disorder and can be tolerated relatively well by most people.

-Vivitrol® or naltrexone, which blocks opioids and alcohol from producing euphoric effects.
+- Vivitrol® or naltrexone blocks opioids and alcohol from producing euphoric effects.
 Vivitrol should only be taken under the guidance of a licensed and experienced medical addiction treatment provider.

-Suboxone, which combines buprenorphine and naloxone, prevents cravings and helps people to get treatment and move into recovery.
+- Suboxone combines buprenorphine and naloxone, prevents cravings, and helps people to get treatment and move into recovery.
 Like buprenorphine, it is also noted by NIDA as an effective medication to treat opioid use disorder.